Western Gray Whale Population Status (last updated Nov-2012)

 The remit of the WGWAP is limited largely to oil and gas activities on the Sakhalin shelf.
 Particularly in light of the deaths of gray whales in fishing gear off Japan, IUCN widened its conservation initiative to encompass other areas and other types of human activity, besides oil and gas development in Russia, that threaten gray whales in Asian waters.

 The above four-panel map figure (click here to view in detail) represents an attempt to outline the distribution of gray whales in the North Pacific on a seasonal basis: the summer feeding period (a), the period of southward migration (and breeding) in late autumn (b), the winter calving, early calf rearing and fasting season (c), and the period of northward migration in spring (d).
 The figure was prepared in October 2016 by a small group of experts consisting of Aimee Lang, David Weller, Greg Donovan, Randall Reeves and John Ford.
 The figure is posted on this website as a working draft with the expectation that it would be improved and regularly updated by incorporating suggestions from experts.
-To keep the process orderly, anyone with information on how to improve the maps should send specific suggestions to Anete Berzina, IUCN.
-She will in turn consult with the drafting group and incorporate agreed revisions.

 For details and publications on IUCN’s Western Gray Whale Conservation Initiative go to www.iucn.org/wgwap/